GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 • Japan Organic Cotton Association

-Bundled together, the competences of these participants regarding sustainable, ecological and social production of textiles are considerable and form the basis for the development of the GOTS.
-As a non-profit organisation in the legal form of a limited liability company, the IWG is responsible for securing and maintaining the standards and the associated certifications and licensing with the GOTS seal.
+The combined expertise of these participants with regard to the sustainable, ecological and social production of textiles is considerable and forms the basis for the development of the GOTS.
+As a non-profit organization in the legal form of a limited liability company, the IWG is responsible for safeguarding and maintaining the standards and the associated certifications and licensing with the GOTS seal.

 Control is a must for the GOTS label

-The "royal league" of the quality seal is the controlled organic cultivation of fibres and other products, but also controlled organic animal husbandry, abbreviated as kbA or kbT.
-To qualify for the GOTS seal, at least 70 percent of textiles must come from controlled organic production.
-Products that even reach 95 percent are only labelled with the abbreviations kbA/kbT.
-This stands for high-quality, sustainable fabrics and garments made from them, but also for compliance with the GOTS specifications along the entire supply chain - which must be correspondingly transparent.
-Not only the direct manufacturers are affected, but also the partners for transport and logistics and other participants and users.
+The "top class" of the seal of approval is the controlled organic cultivation of fibers and other products, but also the controlled organic animal husbandry, abbreviated as kbA or kbT.
+To qualify for the GOTS seal, at least 70 percent of textiles must come from certified organic production.
+Products that even reach 95% are only awarded the abbreviations kbA/kbT.
+This stands for high-quality, sustainable fabrics and garments made from them, but also for compliance with the GOTS requirements along the entire supply chain - which must be correspondingly transparent.
+Not only the direct manufacturers are affected, but also the partners for transportation and logistics and other participants and users.

-The GOTS label covers all stages of the textile value chain, with the exception of products made of leather or fur.
+The GOTS label covers all stages of the textile value chain - with the exception of products made from leather or fur.
 The criteria applied include the following areas:

 Environment